a2roger/backup/w4_data/readme.md

 Google Streetview uses a *querystring* API, meaning that adding parameters to a special API URL performs actions using the API.
 To get an image from Streetview, the URL *endpoint* is: https://maps.googleapis.com/maps/api/streetview.
 The parameters `size` (how big the image should be), `location` (a string representing a location, e.g., "48.8742,2.2948", "Kitchener,ON"), `fov`, `heading`, and `pitch` (these three represent the camera field-of-view and direction at the given `location`), and `key` (the API key you generated).

 The start of the parameter list is indicated with "`?`" in the URL.
-Each parameter is incuded in the format `parameter=value`; for example, `size=500x500`.
+Each parameter is included in the format `parameter=value`; for example, `size=500x500`.
 Multiple parameters are separated with "`&`".
 The sketch concatenates strings together to form a complete querystring:
 ```java
 String url = "https://maps.googleapis.com/maps/api/streetview" +
   "?size=" + w + "x" + h +